mostafaadawy/argon_tinker_from_scratch/README.md

 - removing unwanted route and copying all routes after editing and removing /accounting where we are inside the prefix
 - removing unwanted index and controller
 - next step it to edit the module to the samilar module in club

+# Editing module to get it work refrence club payroll module

+## Config config.php
+- adding some requirements for club app not for standard module